 One Generator was aware of the application and modification fees associated with a Generator with a BELLA or BEGA agreement (but did not provide any actual costs), in comparison to the streamlined process available to Embedded Small Power Stations with no agreement under CUSC.

 One DNO commented that if the current thresholds were changed between a Small and Large Power Station, each connection that becomes Large will require the customer to apply for a BEGA within the current process for combined queue management.
 This involves National Grid ESO completing a transmission impact assessment to gain a queue position.
-For customers this will add an additional application cost required by National Grid ESO (costs are for NGET 1 which covers UKPN region taken from National Grid ESO website 09/2021): Entry Application Fee (<100MW) £26,450.
+For customers this will add an additional application cost required by ESO (costs are for NGET 1 which covers UKPN region taken from ESO website 09/2021): Entry Application Fee (<100MW) £26,450.

 The questionnaire responses can be found in Annex 8.